 I’m back again with another packing list post!
-This time I’m sharing my packing list for our seven-day trip to Guadalajara, a few outfit photos, and my reflections on my selections and what I saw locals wearing.
+This time I’m sharing my packing list for my seven-day trip to Guadalajara, a few outfit photos, and my reflections on my selections and what I saw locals wearing.

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links; thank you for your support!